 In cross-border transactions, the double taxation caused by a transfer pricing adjustment can be mitigated by the provisions of a tax treaty.

-Transfer pricing is also on the BEPS radar, of course, with changes to the OECD Transfer Pricing Guidelines included in the revised guidelines published in July 2017.
+Transfer pricing is also on the BEPS radar, of course, and changes to the OECD Transfer Pricing Guidelines are under way.

 4 Tax on Business Operations: General

 4.1 What is the headline rate of tax on corporate profits?